ledmer/CSC208/4.Graph_Theory/2.Trees/exercises.md

 # 14.

-To create a graph with exactly 7 spanning trees and verify it using the Laplace matrix and Kirchhoff's Theorem, we need to carefully choose a graph structure.
+To create a graph with exactly 7 spanning trees we need to verify it using the Laplace matrix and Kirchhoff's Theorem, to do so we need to carefully choose a graph structure.
 Let's follow these steps:

 1. **Graph Selection**: We need to select a graph that has exactly 7 spanning trees.
 A suitable candidate is a simple graph that is neither too sparse nor too dense.
 One such graph is a modified star graph where we adjust edges to meet our requirement.